Moebytes/Moebytes/README.md

 Other: \
 [Kisaragi](https://github.com/Tenpi/Kisaragi), discord bot with 300+ commands.

-If you are looking for other projects, I have removed them because they were copyright infringement.
+If you are looking for other projects, I removed them for being copyright infringement.